ecamenen/rgcca/README.md

-# RGCCA Command-line and Shiny
+# R/SGCCA in command-line and Shiny graphical interface

 ##### Version: 1.0